Here’s Why Bad UX Is More Expensive Than Good UX

 If you can’t get a page to load in less than three seconds, you can rest assured that your users will not stay on your website, but will rather move their business elsewhere.
 By respecting your user’s time, you will lower your bounce rates, and improve conversions.
 So, work on this.
 Clean up your code, optimize your scripts, lower the resolution (and number) of images found on your website.
 If needed, change your hosting service, get someone faster.

 Tied to the previous point, peoples’ attention spans are limited nowadays.
 We are all used to getting rapid responses, instant gratification, and just having information handed to us on a platter.
 You have the internet to thank for that.
 And for this reason, you need to be catchy; you need to grip people’s attention in, basically, the first 10 seconds of their stay on your website.

 You can do this by using color psychology by creating an eye-grabbing webpage and attention-stealing content writing.
 Another way you can facilitate this kind of reaction is by avoiding cluttering your web page with nonsense.
 Put only the most important things on a page, minimize any unnecessary elements and features.
 While we are not promoting minimalism (even though it does have many benefits), we do suggest you keep things clear, neat, and tidy.

 But, if that’s too much for you, understand that there is no shame in the delegation.
 You can have some of your employees work on one aspect, while you focus on another.
-Hiring professional companies to help you out, like the Orion Creative graphic designers, for example, can relieve some of the burdens, letting you focus on other things.
+Hiring professional companies to help you out, for example, can relieve some of the burdens, letting you focus on other things.
 Just asking a professional graphic designer for advice can help you avoid having cluttered websites, bloated with features nobody wants or needs.